I've read the information on graduate study and have questions. Can I call an advisor?

 Can I pay my fees by credit card?

 Only the $90 application fee and $250 application deposit can be paid by credit card.
 Administration fees charged by credit card companies are too high for the University to be able to provide this service for registration fees.
 Student services have information on internet banking, cheque, or on-campus payment options available for paying fees.

 I need proof that I have paid my fees.
 Can I get a receipt?

-Information on the fees you have paid is available on-line from the Student Information System under “account detail”.
-Your personal page can be accessed using your SFU computing ID and password.
+Information on the fees you have paid is available online from the Student Information System under “account detail”.
+To access your page, use your SFU computing ID and password.

 Do you mail out tax receipts?

 SFU does not mail out tax receipts (T2202As).
 These are available online each February for you to view and print via the Student Information System.
 Further information on this can be found on the Student Services website.

 My account shows that I have been charged for the U-Pass.
 Do I have to pay for this?

 If you live in OR are taking a program based in the Metro Vancouver area, you will be charged a U-Pass fee.
 Complete information on the U-Pass, including eligibility and how to obtain your pass, can be found on the U-Pass website.